Export reports from Power BI to PowerPoint (Preview)

 - Each page in the Power BI report becomes an individual slide in PowerPoint

-- Each visual in the Power BI report is exported as a high resolution image in PowerPoint
+- Each page in the Power BI report is exported as a single high resolution image in PowerPoint

 - Text boxes in the Power BI report become editable text boxes in PowerPoint

 - A link is created in PowerPoint that links to the Power BI report

 Getting your Power BI report exported into PowerPoint is easy.
 Just follow the steps outlined in the next section.